 - Click on a template (usually the blank template).
 Excel creates a new workbook.
 It is saved automatically in Microsoft's cloud storage (OneDrive).

 - If you're comfortable working with the desktop version of Excel, you can create, edit and format workbooks easily as the interface is very similar to the desktop version of Excel.

 You can switch over to the full desktop version of Excel (if you have it installed) to take advantage of all of the features in Excel (such as pivot tables):

 To switch to the desktop version of Excel:

 - A message appears indicating that some files may harm your computer.
-To open the file, click on OK.
+To open the file, click OK.

 - A message may appear asking you to choose the application to open the file.
-Select Microsoft Office and your current version, check Remember my choice for ms-excel links and click on OK.
+Select Microsoft Office and your current version, check Remember my choice for ms-excel links and click OK.